josefin-werme/LAVA/README.md

       - ‘LOC’: locus ID

-      - ‘CHR’ + ‘START’ + ‘STOP’: coordinates
+      - ‘CHR’, ‘START’, ‘STOP’: coordinates

       - ‘SNPS’: list of SNPS (optional)

-          - note: if a SNP list is provided, coordinates will be ignored, and loci will be subsetted based on SNPs instead.
+          - note: if a SNP list is provided, coordinates will be ignored and the reference data will be subsetted based on SNP IDs instead.
 This can be convenient if the locus definition file is based on a different GRChX version than the reference data.

-              - if no SNP list is provided, the GRChX versions of reference and the locus file MUST match\! (versions for the summary statistics don’t matter, since those are only subsetted based on SNP IDs)
+If no SNP list is provided, the GRChX versions of reference and the locus file MUST match\!

-  - **Sample overlap file** (if relevant)
+  - **Sample overlap file** (optional)

-      - \[**TODO**: add info on how to obtain this\]
+      - This can be obtained using cross-trait LDSC (check out the ‘vignettes/get\_sample\_overlap.Rmd’ file for a walk through on how to do this)

 ## Process input